Opioid Treatment is Available Now

-Buprenorphine reduce cravings and tricks the brain into thinking it is still getting the problem opioid. suppresses and reduces cravings for the abused drug.
+Buprenorphine reduces cravings and tricks the brain into thinking it is still getting the problem opioid.
+It suppresses and reduces cravings for the abused drug.
 The person taking the medication feels normal, not high, and withdrawal does not occur.
-It can come in a pill form or sublingual tablet that is placed under the tongue.
-A doctor must have special approval to prescribe buprenorphine.
 Learn more about buprenorphine.

 Buprenorphine and naltrexone are dispensed at treatment centers or prescribed by doctors.